michaelbarone/CameraMotionCapture/README.md

 ## Web hosting requirements:

-php with file_put_contents enabled
+php with allow_url_fopen enabled

-the webserver will need to be able to write to the /images/ directory
+the webserver user will need to be able to write/execute to the /images/ directory

 note:
 The motionCapture.php file disables SSL to capture from cameras that are ssl only/required.
-There are instructions on line 40 of motionCapture.php if you want to enforce ssl.
+There are instructions on line 50 of motionCapture.php if you want to enforce ssl.